AnatoleStorck/yt_astro_analysis/CITATION.rst

                     Cameron Hummels and
                     Andrew Myers and
                     Kacper Kowalik and
+                    Corentin Cadiou and
                     eganhila and
                     Sam Skillman and
                     Michael S. Warren and
-                    Corentin Cadiou and
+                    John Wise and
                     gsiisg and
-                    John Wise and
                     madcpf and
                     Sam Leitner and
                     Anthony Scopatz and
                     Miguel de Val-Borro and
                     Casey W. Stark and
-                    Meng-Yuan, Ho and
+                    Ho, Meng-Yuan and
                     Ben Keller and
                     Bili Dong and
                     Mark Richardson and